Start9Labs/start-os/frontend/README.md

 1. **ui**: the main user interface
 1. **install-wizard**: used to install StartOS
 1. **setup-wizard**: used to facilitate initial setup
-1. **diagnostic-ui**: used to display certain diagnostic information in the event StartOS fails to initialize
 1. **marketplace**: abstracted ui elements to search for, list and display details for packages and their dependencies
 1. **shared**: contains components, types, and functions shared amongst all of the UIs.